ElektraInitiative/libelektra/src/plugins/quickdump/README.md

 A `quickdump` file starts with the magic number `0x454b444200000001`.
 The first 4 bytes are the ASCII codes for `EKDB` (for Elektra KDB), followed by a version number.
 This 64-bit is always stored as big-endian (i.e. the way it is written above).

 After the magic number the file is just a list of Keys.
-Each Key consists of a name, a value and any number of meta key names and values.
+Each Key consists of a name, a value and any number of metakey names and values.
 Each name and value is written as a 64-bit length `n` followed by exactly `n` bytes of data.
 For strings we do not store a null terminator.
 Therefore the length also does not account for that.
 When reading a string, you will need to allocate `n+1` bytes and set the last on to `0`.
 Note that ALL lengths are stored in little-endian format, because most modern machines are little-endian.

 The end of a key is marked by a null byte.
-This cannot be confused with null bytes embedded in binary key values, because of the length prefixes before each key and meta value.
+This cannot be confused with null bytes embedded in binary key values, because of the length prefixes before each key and metavalue.

 ## Usage